jccifuentes21/Fridgefy/README.md

 The components folder will contain all of the custom components that we make, that are specifically for the project.

-I have also created a separate UI folder to store all the custom components we make related to the UI, this could be like a <Header />, <Footer />, <Button />, etc.
+I have also created a separate UI folder to store all the custom components we make related to the UI, this could be like a {<Header />, <Footer />, <Button />}, etc.

 There is a hooks folder, in case we want to create a custom hook, for example something like use-http to make API calls, or even a custom hook for firebase stuff.